-I’m starting a weekly book recommendation (if you couldn’t tell by the title).
+I’m starting a weekly book recommendation.
 For the first week I’m going to be recommending a book I found earlier this year and enjoyed greatly.
 It originally came out ten years ago.
-If you’re a fan of Fantasy, you may find yourself reading through this one pretty quick.
+If you’re a fan of Fantasy, you may find yourself reading through this one pretty quickly.
 Without further adieu, the reading suggestion this week is: The Name of the Wind by Patrick Rothfuss.

-So, this first recommendation was terrible as recommendations go.
+So, this first recommendation (back in October 2017) was terrible as recommendations go.
 My deepest apologies to Patrick Rothfuss for the poor promotion of his amazing work.
 Here comes an actual (still rather short) recommendation for this book.

 P.S.
 I like this book so much that I bought a poster made from the entirety of the text.
 All 256,656 words.
 I built the frame because this thing stands taller than me (and I’m 6′ 3”).
 You can find this, and other awesome literary treasures, at Litographs.com.